 It was not immediately clear to Hakanen what to specialise in, because medicine has a myriad of different branches.
 He was leaning slightly towards specialising in infectious diseases, but for family reasons he chose a field where he would not have to be on call at night.

-It was an easy decision to make, since my spouse specialised in internal medicine and endocrinology, which is an on-call speciality, and our children were small.
+It was an easy decision to make, since my spouse specialised in internal medicine and endocrinology, which is an on-call specialty, and our children were small.

 Science needs seemingly simple questions